theniitettey/quizzes_frontend_mike/README.md

 ## ✨ Overview

-BBF Lab Quizzes is a comprehensive quiz platform tailored for Ghanaian university students.
+BetaForge Labs Quizzes is a comprehensive quiz platform tailored for Ghanaian university students.
 It provides lecture-specific quizzes, flashcards, and assessments to help students master their coursework and improve exam performance.

 ### 🎯 Key Features